TheWandrr/offgrid_arduino/README.md

 Code for the Raspberry Pi 3B+ board may be found here: https://github.com/TheWandrr/offgrid

+Code for programming the Arduino's EEPROM may be found here: https://github.com/TheWandrr/offgrid_init_eeprom

 # Building and Uploading

 Compile using arduino-cli (package must be installed before using these scripts)